JonathanMEdwards/subtext10/doc/language.md

 ```
 x: record {
   name: ''
-  telephone: 0
+  age: 0
 }
 ```
-This block contains two input items: `name`, which is an initially empty text, and `telephone`, which is initially the number `0`.
+This block contains two input items: `name`, which is an initially empty text, and `age`, which is initially the number `0`.

 The essential operations on a block are to read and update individual items.
-We read the items using paths, like `x.name` and `x.number`.
-To update an item we use the symbol `:=`, called an\_update\_.
+We read the items using paths, like `x.name` and `x.age`.
+To update an item we use the symbol `:=`, called an _update_.
 ```
 x with{.name := 'Joe'}
 ```
 This is pronounced “x with name updated to Joe”.
-The result is a record equal to the value of `x` except with the item `name` having it’s value updated to `'Joe'` (keeping the prior value of `telephone`).
+The result is a record equal to the value of `x` except with the item `name` having it’s value updated to `'Joe'` (keeping the prior value of `age`).
 We used a `with` block to contain the update operation, which is like a `do` block except that it feeds the previous value into a list of operations, rather than starting with a value.
 The equivalent `do` block would be:
 ```
 do{x; .name := 'Joe'}
 ```